-In order to graduate, administrator certificate and master's candidates must have successfully completed the required graduate credit hours in their respective program and maintain a 3.0 or higher grade point average (GPA).
-The complete listing of all applicable graduation requirements is included in the Academic Policies section of the Graduate Catalog.
+In order to graduate candidates must have completed 36 graduate credit hours in the State approved courses and maintain a 3.0 or higher grade point average (GPA).
+The complete listing of all applicable graduation requirements is included in the academic policies section of the Graduate Catalog.